MarcusWolschon/osmeditor4android/BUILDING.md

 ## Building with gradle and Android Studio

-The build configuration has been updated for AppCompat and should work out of the box.
+The build configuration should work out of the box.

-## Building with Eclipse

-This is likely no longer possible since we have changed the directory layout to be in line with the standard Android Studio and gradle layout with 0.9.9, but you can naturally give it a try.

-You can find the required Android support libs in your SDK folder in:

-extras/android/support/v7

-and

-extras/android/support/design

-You need to import _appcompat_, _preference_, _recyclerview_ and the _design_ libraries into Eclipse as library projects, since the build requires access to the resource files in the libraries.

-You will further need the libraries listed in build.gradle for a successful build.

 ## JOSM Presets